awwx/meteor-wiki/Meteor-Style-Guide.md

 Always use `===`, not `==`.

 If you want to compare a number to a string version of said number, use `x === parseInt(y)`, `x.toString() === y`, or `x === +y`.
 It is much more clear what is going on.
 (Note that those alternatives differ in how they handle non-numeric characters or leading zeros in the string.
 Only the third alternative gets all the edge cases right.)

+### Error objects

+All errors that are thrown or passed to callbacks should all be instances of `Error`.
+They should not be instances of `Meteor.Error` unless they are errors meant to go over the wire via DDP.
+That is, only use a `Meteor.Error` to specifically tell the client something, not to indicate a programming error or an unexpected condition in common code.